Why You Should Be Drinking Chocolate Milk After a Workout

 ✓ Perks of Chocolate Milk?

-If you have a family, it is also convenient as you likely already have chocolate milk in the refrigerator!
+It is also convenient if you have a family as you likely already have chocolate milk in the refrigerator!

 If your hard effort workout leaves you feeling like you don’t particularly want to eat, chocolate milk is pretty easy to get down.